Nestor Lakoba: Early Bolshevik activities

 Back in Abkhazia, Lakoba took up a position in the Gudauta region helping to build a railway to Russia, while continuing to spread Bolshevik propaganda to the workers.
 The 1917 February Revolution, which ended the Russian Empire, resulted in the status of Abkhazia becoming contested and unclear.
 A peasant assembly was created to govern the region, and Lakoba was elected as a representative of Gudauta.
 Bgazhba wrote that his ability to mingle with the people of the region combined with his speaking abilities made him an ideal choice as representative.
 Lakoba's reputation was enhanced throughout Abkhazia by helping to establish "Kiaraz" ("Киараз"; "mutual support" in Abkhaz), a peasant brigade that would later help consolidate Bolshevik control.

 Lakoba was the leading Bolshevik in Abkhazia when the Revolution began in 1917.
-Based in Gudauta in the north of Abkhazia, the Bolsheviks opposed the Mensheviks, who were centered on Sukhumi.
-On 16 February 1918 Lakoba and Efrem Eshba, an Abkhaz Bolshevik, overthrew the Abkhaz People's Council (APC), which had provisionally controlled Abkhazia since November 1917.
+Based in Gudauta in the north of Abkhazia, the Bolsheviks opposed the Mensheviks, who were centered in Sukhumi.
+On 16 February 1918 Lakoba and Efrem Eshba, an Abkhaz Bolshevik, overthrew the Abkhaz People's Council (APC), which had controlled Abkhazia since November 1917.
 Aided by Russian sailors from warships docked at Sukhumi, the coup only lasted five days as the warships departed, removing the main support for the Bolsheviks, and the APC was able to regain control.
-Lakoba joined Eshba in April, overthrowing the APC once again.
-They held power for forty-two days, before Georgian Democratic Republican forces and Abkhaz anti-Bolsheviks regained control over Abkhazia, which they regarded as an integral part of Georgia.
-Both Lakoba and Eshba fled to Russia, and remained there until 1921.
-The APC retained control of Abkhazia, and negotiated with the Georgian government for a final status of Abkhazia; ultimately a resolution was not found before the Bolsheviks invaded in 1921.
+Lakoba joined Eshba in April, overthrowing the APC once again and holding power for forty-two days.
+The Abkhaz People's Council requested assistance from the Transcaucasian Democratic Federative Republic, which had recently declared independence on 9 April 1918.
+The Transcaucasian authorities dispatched the Georgian People's Guard, which defeated the Bolshevik rebels, allowing the Abkhaz anti-Bolsheviks to regain control over Abkhazia.
+Seeking protection and security, the APC concluded an agreement on unification with the Democratic Republic of Georgia on 11 June 1918.
+The Bolsheviks launched another revolt, but it was defeated by the Georgian general Giorgi Mazniashvili.
+Both Lakoba and Eshba fled to Russia.
+The APC retained control of Abkhazia and negotiated with the Georgian government over the final status of Abkhazia within Georgia; ultimately, no resolution was reached before the Bolsheviks invaded in 1921.